mahmoud-saeed1/ai-resume-builder/README.md

   - Built with `react-hook-form` and `Yup` for robust validation and smooth user interactions.

 - **AI-Powered Summaries:**
-  - Generates professional summaries, skills, and experiences using the **Google Generative AI API**.
+  - Generates professional summaries using the **Google Generative AI API**.
   - Real-time content updates with animations using **Framer Motion**.

 - **Live Preview:**